black-parrot-sdk/black-parrot-sdk/README.md

     scl enable devtoolset-8 bash

-### Ubuntu
+### Ubuntu (18.04 or 20.04)

     sudo apt-get install autoconf automake autotools-dev curl libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev wget byacc device-tree-compiler python gtkwave vim-common virtualenv python-yaml

+cmake3 is required.
+This is the default on newer versions of Ubuntu, but not necessarily on old versions.

 BlackParrot has been tested extensively on CentOS 7.
 We have many users who have used Ubuntu for development.
-If not on a relatively recent version of these OSes, we suggest using a Docker image.
+If not on these versions of these OSes, we suggest using a Docker image.

+Ubuntu on Windows WSL 2.0 seems to work for most things, but you may encounter errors with more complex operations.
+For instance, compiling Linux is known not to work in this environment.
+This is considered an experimental build.

 ## The SDK